enricoande/uuv/docs/README.md

 $$ u_\mathrm{d} = \left{ U - \frac{U}{\pi/2} | \psi \psi_\mathrm{d} | .$$

+The desired heading and depth are set by the guidance system (at the moment, a simple decoupled line of sight guidance system).

 ## Path tracking

 Path generation and tracking routines are still missing, although a simple minimum-snap trajectory generation and following scheme is implemented for ROVs.